Wildlife rehabilitation: Gallery

-A Female Muscovy duck, her ducklings and a black vulture picking up scrap food and seed left in the yard by other birds on property.

-Adult Male Muscovy Duck sitting in his cage after being treated for a bumble on the foot.

 Eastern Box Turtle trying to escape its enclosure while in rehabilitation process.

 Young Least Tern waiting to be weighed and hand-fed by rehabbers.

 Blind juvenile Eastern Bluebird on top of enclosure waiting to be fed and treated with eye drops.

 Juvenile Mourning Dove sitting on the table of rehabilitation facility after being tube fed for the evening.

 Yellow-bellied slider eating a fish in its temporary enclosure before being released.

 Baby Eastern Gray Squirrel being held by rehabber before being fed.

 American toad recovering from a weed Wacker strike that cut off its back leg.

 Eastern Box Turtle in recovery after a vehicle strike.

-Family of Muscovy ducklings being held in an enclosure to recover after being admitted for abandonment in someone's garage.

 Juvenile Virginia Opossum working on the use of its prehensile tail while being tube fed for the evening.

-Adult Muscovy Duck being treated for a bumble on his foot with a salt water bath.

 Tern being force fed a fish after being admitted for malnutrition and abandonment.

 Least Bittern being weighed after being treated for a fractured leg.

 Eastern Cottontail in a holding box before being released.

 'Puck' the groundhog ambassador in his enclosure while being fed for the day.

 Baby Grey Squirrel in rehabilitation facility waiting to be syringe fed.

 Virginia Opossums in an outdoor hutch getting ready to be released.

 Baby Least tern being held by a rehabber after being admitted.

 Chimney swifts waiting to be fed by handler.

 Eastern Cottontail being fed by syringe, eyes are covered to reduce stress.

 Baby White-tailed Deer being checked for injuries before being transported to another facility.

 Virginia Opossum in an outdoor hutch for rehabilitation.

 Field Mouse being released after being caught on the property of rehab facility.

 Baby Virginia Opossums sleeping in their enclosure before being fed during their rehabilitation process.

 Great Horned Owl being wrapped up to be weighed after admitted.

 Canada Goose being checked for severity of injury after being struck by a car.

-Chicken eating food in its outdoor enclosure.

-Peachick in the yard of a rehabilitation facility being raised by mom and monitored by rehabbers.

 Great Horned Owl ambassador hiding in his enclosure while food is being laid out for better enrichment.

-Rabbit being held in a rehab room after being admitted for suspected rat poison consumption.

 Juvenile Great Crested Flycatchers calling to be fed by rehabber.

 Young Box Turtle in designated container after being admitted and treated for a wound caused by a chainsaw.

 Baby Grey Squirrel laying on table at rehabilitation facility waiting to be syringe-fed along with siblings.

 Northern Mockingbird waiting to be fed during interval feeding time while in recovery from a broken leg with other orphaned mockingbirds.